The German healthcare system: A guide to healthcare in Germany

 Pharmacy opening hours

-Medication does not come with dosage instructions on the package.
+Medication does not always come with dosage instructions on the package.
 Make sure you ask your doctor when and how much you should take and write down the information so you have it later.
-Sometimes your pharmacist will also be able to tell you about dosages but they are less likely to speak English so if your German is not good, make sure you get all the information you need from your doctor.
+Sometimes your pharmacist will also be able to tell you about dosages but they are less likely to speak English; if your German is not good, it's easier to get information you need from your doctor.

 Check here for information about local on-call pharmacies.

 Prescription medication is sold in Germany by company name, not by the active ingredients in them (as they are in the US, for example).
-Doctors may prescribe the most expensive medication, so ask if there is a cheaper medicine available with the active ingredients you need.
+Doctors may prescribe expensive medication options, so ask if there is a cheaper medicine available with the active ingredients you need.

 You can take a prescription from your GP to any pharmacy.
-If the prescription is on a pink slip of paper, you will have to pay a non-refundable fixed charge of EUR 5 per item (2014).
+If the prescription is on a pink slip of paper, you will have to pay a non-refundable fixed charge (around EUR 5–10).
 You have to pay the full cost for certain medications for minor ailments like cough mixture.

 If you have private insurance, you will most often get prescriptions on a blue sheet of paper, which means you have to pay the full price of the drug up front and then send the receipt to your insurance for reimbursement.